 Felines of all ages seem to sleep their lives away.
 As cats get older, the amount of rest that they need each day continues to increase, leaving us wondering if something is wrong with their health.

 It’s normal for a cat to sleep for up to 20 hours a day once she reaches senior status (11+ years old).
-When your cat is awake, she’s burning energy.
-Staying alert to her surroundings (checking for predators, hunting opportunities, staying warm, etc.) is tiring work.
-Health issues, such as arthritic bones and joints, which occur as part of the aging process are also exhausting.
+When your cat is awake, she’s checking for predators, hunting opportunities, staying warm, etc. Health issues, such as arthritic bones and joints, which occur as part of the aging process are also exhausting.

 Conversely, a senior cat that suddenly has an excess of energy may have hyperthyroidism, according to the Tree House Humane Society.
 It’s sudden changes in energy level beyond what’s normal for your cat that is concerning.
 We will look at the sleeping habits of senior cats.
 As long as your feline is happy and healthy, more sleep is to be expected in elderly cats than adult cats.